xiechengmude/xDAN-Voice-speaches/docs/usage/realtime-api.md

 !!! warning

-    Real-time performance can only be achieved when using CUDA for TTS and STT inference and an LLM model which has a high TPS (tokens per second) rate and low latency.
+    Real-time performance can only be achieved when using CUDA for TTS and STT inference and an LLM provider with a high TPS (tokens per second) rate and low TTFT (time to first token).

 ## Prerequisites